• Skip to primary navigation

 • Take slices and rapidly drop them in the oil one at a time, only cooking 1 cup at a time.

-• Allow to cook for a few minutes without stirring, the gently stir every few minutes until they are evenly brown.
-(This time will vary depending on thickness.)
+• Allow to cook for a few minutes without stirring, then gently stir every few minutes until they are evenly brown.
+This cook time will vary depending on thickness.

-• Store them in ziplock mylar bags with a silica pack for up to 1 year.
+• Allow to cool fully before storing.
+We store them in ziplock mylar bags with a silica pack for up to 2 years.

 Notes

-Allow coconut oils to cool to 90°F, strain through a fine mesh strainer into a storage jar (the one it came in or a mason jar).
+NOTE: Allow the coconut oil to cool to 90°F, then pour through a fine mesh strainer back into the jar it came from (or use a separate mason jar if you want).

 Nutrition